sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/219_Using_relations_ref_in_Mongoose.md

 Conclusion - Prefer ref type as ObjectId.
 The simplest, intuitive and has good performance.

+Note: I added a simple way to reset database without having to use Compass - [code](https://github.com/exemplar-codes/online-shop-with-nosql-mongoose/commit/4a1edcd3992cea1fef12cd4f00990940a41a2e06).
+Toggle this line to reset.
+It's OFF by default.

 ## Continuing with the Product model
 Let's update the Product model: